You are here

 Q: Is an apprentice application required every year for apprentice work?

 A: Yes.
 In order for apprentice work experience to be counted towards licensing, it must be verifiable through apprentice registration, unless lawfully obtained while exempted.
+An apprentice registration is for a twelve-month period and, if continuing as an apprentice, a new application must be submitted by the end of the one-year registration for any further apprentice work to be verifiable.

 Q: Does a licensed contractor have to sign off on the apprentice application every year?